Imagine this scenario: You’re on a study trip to Italy for a few months, and you notice that your hair is getting a little long. You need a haircut!

 Always make an appointment

-Don’t assume that you can walk into the hair salon and find a spot.
-Always give them a call or personally show up at the place and ask them to make an appointment.
-If you’re particularly in a hurry, you may find a spot for the very same day, provided you let them know in the morning.
+Don’t assume you can walk into the salon and find a seat.
+Always call or go in person and ask for an appointment.
+If you’re really in a hurry, you may be able to find a spot for the same day if you let them know in the morning.

 For starters, say…